Rewild, rethink, and regenerate education.

 Good preparation enables flexibility for mixed-age classes I don’t want to present a rose-tinted story.
 Working with mixed ages has benefits, but younger members of the team can feel either left behind or pressured to keep up at a rate that is not in line with their developmental stage.
 I made mistakes and there were hiccups.
 Three of the four children were close in age and thus grouped together.
 For the youngest in the trio this was not always helpful and my inexperience as a teacher concerned me.
 I sought advice from primary school teachers in our local town who offered me excellent guidance.
 Guidance and inspiration from other teachers remain indispensable for my development as a teacher.

-We began and ended every day as a team.
-Our first class was always ‘new words’ and we wrote sentences and read out sentences using our vocabulary.
-It was a joy and there was huge competition for the funniest or most inventive use of language.
-It was as much a part of the DNA of our day as the end of the morning shared book.
-I read aloud a shared book or play to my children until they left for college.
+I read book or a play to my children at the end of every ‘school’ day until they left for college.
 It was comforting, relaxing and unifying.
 Books were read for pleasure and not analysed with a fine-tooth comb.
-They developed as analytical thinkers under their own steam and as a result of family discussion or contemplation rather than a formulaic dissection of text.
+They developed as analytical thinkers under their own steam, as a result of family discussion or contemplation, rather than formulaic dissection of text.

 We had three golden rules.

-I would try my hardest to make classes, fun, interesting and surprising.
-They would be present ( mindful) and engaged.
+3. I would try my hardest to make classes, fun, interesting and surprising, and they would be present ( mindful) and engaged.

 Those rules were sacrosanct.
 Of course, we had good days and bad days that’s just life, but we never had any major issues.
 If someone was stroppy it was usually because they hadn’t understood something, or I had done a bad job at planning.

 To follow and curriculum or not to follow a curriculum?
 The whole point of home school is to be free from the constraints of a syllabus.
 Having said that it is very helpful to use various curricula when devising programmes.
 When I was teaching my children I found what I needed from South African, Uk, Australian and USA curricula.
 To this day I use resources from multiple countries, in particular from the USA and Australia.
-For guidance, I looked at GCSE courses, but I never followed them by the letter.
-None of my children took GCSE’s.
-They were constraining: reading the same books and poems for two years was ludicrous.
-Equally uninspiring was covering a few isolated periods in history with no sense of context.
-I used the excellent USA SAT world history curriculum as a guide.
-It offers a global perspective, a glorious flow and a powerful sense of chronology.
-I never patronised my children, and I used primary and secondary school texts across the board.
-Young children are able to grasp tough concepts and older children benefit from the clarity of primary texts.
 I mixed and matched all the time and I still do.
-The rule I set myself was connection, connection, connection!